Xilinx/Vitis_Libraries/docs/source/L3/overview.rst

 .. code-block:: bash

     a.
-Use the L3/demos applications as-is
+Use the L3/demos applications as-is.
     b.
-Create shared library out of L3/demos applications
+Create shared library out of L3/demos applications.
+    c.  to generate configuration bits for run-time-configurable primitives.